MHCI core courses guide students through HCI fundamental theories and methodologies.

 This course provides an overview and introduction to the field of human-computer interaction.
 It introduces students to tools, techniques and sources of information about HCI and provides a systematic approach to design.
 The course increases awareness of good and bad design through observation of existing technology, and teaches the basic skills of task analysis, and analytic and empirical evaluation methods.
 Graduate students will also participate in a laboratory where they will practice HCI techniques in an independent, self-defined project.

-3) 05-651: Interaction Design Studio 1
+3) 05-660 Interaction Design Fundamentals

 This studio course introduces students to design thinking and the basic practices of interaction design.
 It follows a human-centered design process that includes research, concept generation, prototyping, and refinement.
 Students must work effectively as individuals and in small teams to design mobile information systems and other interactive experiences.
 Assignments approach design on three levels: specific user interactions, contexts of use, and larger systems.
 Students will become familiar with design methodologies such as sketching, storyboarding, wire framing, prototyping, etc. No coding is required.
-This course serves as a prerequisite for Interaction Design Studio 2 (05-650).
+This course serves as a prerequisite for Advanced Interaction Design (05-661).

-4) 05-650: Interaction Design Studio 2
+4) 05-661: Advanced Interaction Design

-This course follows 05-651: Interaction Design Studio 1, and students are expected to apply what they have learned about design thinking and methodologies as a starting point for all assignments.
+This course follows 05-660: Interaction Design Fundamentals, and students are expected to apply what they have learned about design thinking and methodologies as a starting point for all assignments.
 Students will work in teams to perform guerrilla research, synthesize data, and consider the needs of multiple stakeholders in their design of mobile services and other intelligent systems.
 Design concepts go beyond user inter faces to include sensors, controls, and ubiquitous computing.
 Emphasis is placed on the quality of the students’ ideas and their ability to give form to their design concepts.
 By completing and presenting their work, students will gain skills related to professional UX design practice.

 5) Choice: 05-630 or 05-631